TP19/Faint-Frontiers/README.md

 # Faint Frontiers: Developer Edition
 This is an experimental and cutting-edge release of the game.
+It is free and open-source!

 The repository has the complete godot project excluding the sprites and worlds as in the released prototype.
 The assets used here were made specially for this version.